 - intrinsic motivation in the creative process; and other non-monetary motivations such as fame, honor, and social-altruism

 As the size of the back-catalog of works increases, the value of new works is less.
-For example, everyone could still have a lifetime of very diverse music listening if, effective immediately, no more music were ever recorded.
+For example, everyone could still have a lifetime of amazingly diverse music listening if, effective immediately, no more music were ever recorded.
 Today, the overall value of new music recording is not zero, but it is less than when recording technology was new.
 Therefore, it is in society's interest to reduce copying restrictions.
-Less restrictions allow greater access to both old and new works, and we no longer have as much need to encourage new works.
+Less restrictions allow greater access to both old and new works, and we no longer have as much need to subsidize new works.

 Promoters of stronger copyright restrictions seem to see only the decreased cost of unauthorized copying but ignore the correlated decrease in the cost of production and distribution.
 The existence of inexpensive photocopying and digital sharing means that the public should expect to pay less for access to media compared to when reproduction was more costly.
 Of course, these technological issues mean that optimal copyright terms can vary for different media.